South Wales Central

 Community health care and emergency services related deaths

-Concerns summary An ambulance response was critically delayed by over two hours, and no follow-up calls were made to the patient's family.
+Concerns summary (AI summary) An ambulance response was critically delayed by over two hours, and no follow-up calls were made to the patient's family.
 This was attributed to an absence of clear planning for high call volumes, risking future service failures.

 Historic (No Identified Response)